Chart Color Schemes

 The educational profile of Telina exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 14.1%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.8%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 44.7% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (35.8%).
+Trade and technical skills are prevalent, with 44.7% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (35.8%).

-Educational participation is high, with 27.1% of residents currently enrolled in formal education, comprising 10.1% in primary, 9.5% in secondary, and 3.0% in tertiary education.
+Educational participation is high, with 27.1% of residents currently enrolled in formal education.
+This includes 10.1% in primary education, 9.5% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education